-* Capacity charge applies to the American Lake Gardens/Tillicum, Brookdale, Brown's Point, Chambers Creek Properties, DuPont, East Basin, Frederickson, Golden Given, Hylebos, Lakewood East, Lakewood West, Oakbrook, Parkland, Rainier Terrace, Spanaway, South Tacoma, University Place East and University Place West.
+* Capacity charge applies to the American Lake Gardens/Tillicum, Brookdale, Browns Point, Canyon, Chambers Creek Properties, DuPont, East Basin, Frederickson, Golden Given, Hylebos, Lakewood East, Lakewood West, Oakbrook, Parkland, Rainier Terrace, Spanaway, South Tacoma, University Place East and University Place West.

 Sewer Service Provider